 For other women the disease may not throw up any noticeable symptoms, but they may be having problems with their fertility and are not successful in conceiving.
 It is then that they seek medical advice which could lead to having a laparoscopy.
 It is during this procedure that the disease may be found.

 As time goes by, this disease will progress and start to do more damage in the pelvic cavity.
 Eventually it can lead to scar tissue formation, adhesions, bowel problems, as well as a gradual decline in general health.

 The disease in context

-Endometriosis is not fatal.
+Endometriosis is not fatal except maybe in rare cases involving endometriosis on the lungs.
 It is not a disease that you catch from another person, nor is it a micro-organism that causes the disease like the processes of other infectious diseases.

 Basically it appears that the body, and its natural healing processes are defective.
 It can strike women at any time of their reproductive life but we are seeing more and more cases of young girls who have the disease.

 Recent studies are beginning to indicate that women with the disease are at greater risk of other health problems, but this could be an indicator that women with this disease are actually suffering from a break-down in the immune system.
 This situation seems to ‘ring true’ as many women who have the disease seem to suffer from a myriad of other health problems.